Geology of the Dominican Republic

-Geologic History, Stratigraphy & Tectonics
+Geologic history, stratigraphy and tectonics

 The oldest rocks on the island formed beginning in the early Cretaceous through island arc plutonism.
 Before the Aptian, the island was uplifted, particularly in the east, likely due to the collision of a volcanic island arc.
 In total, Hispaniola is formed from 11 distinct small island arcs.
 From the Albian to the Campanian, plutonism, metamorphism and volcanism began simultaneously, taking place underwater on the largely submerged landmass.
 In the Campanian a second arc collision took place.

 Picrite from the Duarte Complex in central Hispaniola has been inferred as Galapagos hotspot-type island plateau rocks.

 The Cordillera Central in the middle of the island has obducted peridotite from the mid-Cretaceous on top of a mylonite and phyllonite schist shear zone in the Maimon Formation.
 Deformation appears in rocks north, as far as the volcanic and sedimentary Los Ranchos Formation.
 They are unconformably overlain by Albian-Cenomanian limestones.